 Yoga and Jnana

-The movement of mind is stopped by the determined practice of Pranayama with Puraka and others.
-By the yoga of meditation at a secluded place, the movement of mind is stopped.
+The determined practice of Pranayama with Puraka and others stops the movement of the mind.
+Through the yoga of meditation in a secluded place, the mind stops.

-The sound of Japa of Omkara embraced with its nature and meaning makes the stoppage of the movement of both internal and external consciousness and by this way, the movement of Prana is stopped.
+The sound of the Japa of Omkara along with its nature and meaning makes stoppage of the movement of both internal and external consciousness.
+In this way, the Prana becomes immobile.

-When the power of consciousness is muted in the empty space which is twelve Angulas from the tip of the nose, the movement of Prana is stopped.
+When the power of consciousness is muted in the space which is twelve Angulas from the tip of the nose, the movement of Prana becomes immobile.
 (Note: by the practice of Nasikagra Drishti Mudra).

-When the pupils of the eyes are directed towards the center of eyebrows and at the same time the mind is placed in the inner consciousness, the movement of Prana is muted.
+When the pupils of the eyes are directed towards the center of the eyebrows and at the same time the mind is placed in the inner consciousness, there is a mutation in the movement of Prana.
 (Note: by the practice of Sambhavi Mudra).

 The result of the supposition of the attitude: “I am Om alone free from everything” and the investigation of the import of Omkara, gives the knowledge to be known, the Brahman which is untouched by the slightest change.
-By this knowledge, the movement of Prana is suspended.
+With this knowledge, there is a suspension in the movement of Prana.

-As a result of the continuous meditation of ether of consciousness and the heart comes to know the ether.
-By this way, the nearness of one-essence is reached and the movement of Prana is stopped.
+As a result of the continuous meditation of the ether of consciousness, the heart comes to know the ether.
+In this way, the nearness of one-essence is reached and the movement of Prana is stopped.